Estimated Read Time: 4 Minutes

 - Business directories run the gambit from historical artifacts like the Yellow Pages and Superpages to geo, navigational, and vertical or niche directories like Trip Advisor, Open Table, and the American Medical Association Doctor Finder.

 The Local Search Ecosystem (LSE) originated with David Mihm, a local small business advocate and owner of Tidings.
-The LSE is a dynamic online representation of how data flows between entities in this complex, overlapping collection of local data providers, search engines, and business directories.
+The latest iteration of the LSE is a dynamic online representation of how data flows between entities in this complex, overlapping collection of local data providers, search engines, and business directories.
 It is illustrated below, compliments of Whitespark and Tidings, the companies that maintain it now.

 Why is the Local Search Ecosystem Important?